How to Use Your Own Router with the Verizon 5G Home Internet Gateway

 Next, just plug in your Wi-Fi router into the LAN2 port, and it should just start working!

 You won’t be able to get Internet access through the gateway’s LAN1 port, although you can still use it to access the gateway’s web interface.
-So, unplug your computer from LAN1 and plug it into your router.
+So, unplug your computer from LAN1 (if it was plugged in there) and plug it into your router.

 You should be off to the races now!